jaimiles23/HackerRank_Solutions/README.md

 Contains solutions to the [10 Days of Statistics](https://www.hackerrank.com/domains/tutorials/10-days-of-statistics) using Python 3.

-I implement all solutions in Python3 without native nor 3rd party libraries.
+I implement all solutions in Python3 without using native nor using 3rd party libraries.

 <br/>